Telecom Die Casting Components

 - Commendable stiffness and strength-to-weight issue

-Among the most preferred alloys are these aluminum alloys;
+Among the most preferred die cast alloys are these aluminum alloys;

 - A380 is the most common alloy and preferred because it boasts a wide range of significant benefits that give it the best casting, mechanical and thermal properties,

 - 383—also known as ADC12, this alloy is perfect for delicate items and often used as A380’s alternative.

 - A413 is an aluminum alloy boasting high pressure tightness.